-Management has organised the Group into three segments for the purpose of reporting to the chief operating decision maker, Management develops its strategic planning and business model around these segments that consist of:
+Management has organised the Group majorly into two segments for the purpose of reporting to the chief operating decision maker.
+Management develops its strategic planning, resource allocation and business model around these segments and therefore Group's reportable segment under IFRS 8 is as follows:

-- Development Properties the development of basic infrastructure on undeveloped land ("Land Projects") and the development of residential and commercial projects and the sale of units on such projects ("Residential and Commercial Projects"). - Investments strategic investment in companies that management believes are complementary to the Group's real estate development operations. - Asset Management leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.
+- Development Properties The Group Categorise all its real estate properties under development and sale into development properties, it includes the residential and commercial properties completed or constructed under a customer contract and the sale of units on such projects ("Residential and Commercial Projects"), land and investment in land properties which are undeveloped, developed with or without infrastructure development and the sale of such properties ("Land Projects"). - Asset Management leasing and management of properties that the Group has retained as rental properties including commercial and residential units on its Master-Planned Communities for generating recurring revenues.

 The Group does not allocate share of profits of associates, general administration, selling and marketing costs including directors' salaries, finance costs, other income and Zakat expense to its segments.
-Substantially all of segment operating activity (including revenue and costs) for the year ended 31 December 2018 and 31 December 2017 was generated from the developed properties segment.
+Substantially all of segment operating activity (including revenue and costs) for the year ended 31 December 2019 and 31December 2018 was generated from the development properties segment.
 The Group provided breakdown of revenue, profit, assets and liabilities by operation segment.
 The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 2.

-The Group operates exclusively in Saudi Arabia and all its revenues are derived from its portfolio of properties which the Group manages.
+The Group mainly in Saudi Arabia and all its revenues are derived from its portfolio of properties which the Group manages.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2018 (CONTINUED)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2019 (CONTINUED)